Children in blended families and stepfamilies: how they feel

 - Make it clear to both your partner and your child that you expect them to respect each other – but they don’t have to love each other.

-Your child’s relationship with her other parent
+Your child’s relationship with their other parent

 - how old your child is

-- how long you’ve been separated
+- how long you and your child’s other parent have been separated

 - how much it changes your child’s life